Creating HTTPS Service

 'ssl' => array(

-'local_cert' => '/etc/nginx/conf.d/ssl/server.pem', // Can also be a crt file
+'local_cert' => '/etc/nginx/conf.d/ssl/server.pem', // It can also be a crt file

 'local_pk' => '/etc/nginx/conf.d/ssl/server.key',